-The resources in this module focus on mitigating risk - physically, mentally, and digitally - when covering elections.
+This module focuses on mitigating risk - physically, mentally, and digitally - when covering elections.
 When covering elections, journalists must make intentional choices to protect themselves, their colleagues, and their sources.
 Election coverage involves many challenges, and journalists covering elections - domestically and abroad - face unique circumstances.